article banner

 The CompletableJob interface extends the functionality of the Job interface by providing two additional methods:

-• complete(): Boolean - used to change this job’s state to "Completing".
-In this state, the job waits for all its children to complete, and once they are done, it changes its state to "Completed".
-Once a coroutine is "Completing" or "Completed", it cannot move back to "Active" state.
-The result of complete is true if this job was completed as a result of this invocation; otherwise, it is false (if it was already completed).
+• complete(): Boolean - used to change this job's state to "Completing".
+In this state, the job waits for all its children to complete; once they are done, it changes its state to "Completed".
+Once a coroutine is "Completing" or "Completed", it cannot move back to the "Active" state.
+The result of complete is true if this job has completed as a result of this invocation; otherwise, it is false (if it has already completed).

 • completeExceptionally(exception: Throwable): Boolean - Completes this job with a given exception.
 This means that all children will be cancelled immediately (with CancellationException wrapping the exception provided as an argument).
-The result of complete is true if this job was completed as a result of this invocation; otherwise, it is false (if it was already completed).
+The result of complete is true if this job has completed as a result of this invocation; otherwise, it is false (if it has already completed).

 The complete function can be used after we start the last coroutine on a job.
-Thanks to this, we can just wait for the job completion using the join function.
+Thanks to this, we can just use the join function to wait for the job to complete.

 import kotlinx.coroutines.* //sampleStart suspend fun main(): Unit = coroutineScope { val job = Job() launch(job) { // the new job replaces one from parent delay(1000) println("Text 1") } launch(job) { // the new job replaces one from parent delay(2000) println("Text 2") } job.complete() job.join() } // (1 sec) // Text 1 // (1 sec) // Text 2 //sampleEnd